GEOSX/GEOS/host-configs/Stanford/compilation_on_sherlock.md

 ## Compiling GEOS

-The `compile_geos.sh` file combines the above steps into a unified process.
+The script `compile_geos.sh` combines the above steps into a unified process.
 It handles the sequence and dependencies between the jobs via the flag `--dependency`:

 **Content of `compile_geos.sh`:**